 Experienced in dealing with both international and Dutch patients alike, U-center is dedicated to treating patients that suffer from a cluster of mental health issues that often go undiagnosed by ordinary sessions with a psychologist.

-Signs that a Dutch employer values mental health
+Signs your Dutch employer values mental health

-Just like the various fixings the Dutch have for your boterham (sandwich), employers in the Netherlands come in many different shapes and forms, and not all are as sweet and comforting as a thick layer of hagelslag.
+Just like the various fixings the Dutch have for their boterham (sandwich), employers in the Netherlands come in many different shapes and forms, and not all are as sweet and comforting as a thick layer of hagelslag.

 Whilst there’s no surefire way to determine if your new boss is a good egg, here are some signs that point to a business prioritising its employees’ mental health. 👇